Redtech0inc/MCNet/Documentation.md

 ### _G.Console

-this is the over all Consol class and consists of a ll functions available for `_G.systemOut`
+this is the over all Consol class and consists of all functions available for `_G.systemOut`

 <p><b>DO NOT USE PRINT:<br></b>
 this is because of the hud which will get pushed out of the screen if the common lua print function is used!